erebelo/spring-common-lib/README.md

    ```

    **NOTE**: Replace `USERNAME` with your GitHub username and `TOKEN` with the personal access token you just generated.
-   Configure Repositories:
-   In your child modules, configure the repositories section to include the GitHub Packages repository, where the spring-common-parent is hosted.
-This will allow your child modules to resolve dependencies from GitHub Packages.

 3. **Configure Repositories**: